SystemsApproach/tcpcc/algorithm.rst

 This chapter describes the dominant congestion-control algorithm in use today on the Internet.
-The approach was introduced in 1988 by Van Jacobson, and refined multiple times by him and others over the years.
+The approach was introduced in 1988 by Van Jacobson and Mike Karels, and refined multiple times over the years.
-The variant in widespread use today is called CUBIC, for reasons that will become clear when we introduce it at the end of the chapter.
+The variant in widespread use today is called CUBIC, for reasons that will become clear at the end of the chapter.

 The general idea is straightforward.
 Having transmitted a set of packets according to its current estimate of the available bandwidth, a TCP sender reacts to two "signals" from the network.
-On the one hande, the arrival of an ACK signals that one of its packets packets has left the network and that it is therefore safe to transmit a new packet without adding to the level of congestion.
+On the one hand, the arrival of an ACK signals that one of its packets has left the network and that it is therefore safe to transmit a new packet without adding to the level of congestion.
 By using ACKs to pace the transmission of packets, TCP is said to be *self-clocking*.
-On the other hand, a timeout signals that the network is congested, indicating that it needs to reduce its sending rate.
-By using packet loss as an indication of congestion, we refer to the approach as *control-based*.
+On the other hand, a timeout signals that a packet was lost, implying that the network is congested, and thus TCP needs to reduce its sending rate.
+Because using packet loss as a signal means congestion has already occurred and we are reacting after the fact, we refer to this approach as *control-based*.

 There are many subtle issues that must be addressed to make this a